opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

   </tr>
 </table>

+As mentioned earlier, OGC API - Records heavily leverages OGC API - Features as a baseline building block.
+While OGC API - Records allows for any metadata model, a key difference and value add is the ability to describe a core record model and queryables.
+This allows for interoperability and integration across catalogs to be able to describe geospatial resources in a consistent manner.

+For example, a metadata repository can be modelled after the ISO 19115 standard, and be exposed via OGC API - Records by means of "mapping" the ISO elements to the core record model and queryables.

+The core record is the atomic unit of information in a catalog.
+A full description of the core properties of a record can be found in <https://docs.ogc.org/DRAFTS/20-004.html#core-properties>.
+The core record is a GeoJSON compatible representation with fixed elements in the `properties` object/block.

 ### Example

 This [demonstration server](https://demo.pygeoapi.io/master) publishes metadata geospatial data through an interface that conforms to OGC API - Records.